austen626/common-go/api/README.md

 # API

-The API package contains code that can be shared among multiple projects that are involved in serving or consuming any public or internal Redpanda API.
-Redpanda uses connectrpc and therefore this project is heavily built around that.
+The API package contains code that can be shared among multiple projects that are involved in serving or consuming any public or internal API.
+Uses connectrpc and therefore this project is heavily built around that.

 ## Package errors